gitorko/gitorko.github.io/source/_posts/Spring-Webflux-Clarity.md

 We will now develop a reactive web application.
 We will use spring webflux,mongo database & clarity UI.
 We will also be using vscode as IDE for both java & angular development as it works seamlessly for both angular & java projects.

 We will first create the backend rest services.
-Create the intial project using [start.spring.io](http://start.spring.io/).
-You can also use vscode 'Spring Initializr Java Support' plugin and generate the project.
-Ctrl+Shift+P on vscode IDE and key in 'Spring Initializer'.

 {% asset_img image01.PNG %}